Sri Lanka Braces for Environmental Disaster as Ship Sinks

 Authorities in Sri Lanka were trying to head off a potential environmental disaster Thursday as a fire-damaged container ship that had been carrying chemicals was sinking off of the country's main port.

-The ship's operators X-Press Feeders have said the fire destroyed most of the ship's cargo, which included 25 tons of nitric acid and other chemicals.
-But there are fears that remaining chemicals as well as hundreds of tons of oil from the vessel’s fuel tanks could leak into the sea if it sinks.
+The ship's operators, X-Press Feeders, say the fire destroyed most of the ship's cargo, which included 25 tons of nitric acid and other chemicals.
+But there are fears that remaining chemicals as well as hundreds of tons of oil from the vessel’s fuel tanks could leak into the sea.

 The government already has banned fishing along about 80 kilometers (50 miles) of coastline.

-The ship operator said Thursday that the ship's stern was resting on the seabed about 21 meters (70 feet) below the surface and the ship's bow was "settling down slowly.”
-The company said salvage experts were remaining with the vessel “to monitor the ship's condition and oil pollution.”
+The ship operator said Thursday that the vessel's stern was resting on the seabed about 21 meters (70 feet) below the surface and the ship's bow was "settling down slowly.”
+It said salvage experts were remaining with the vessel “to monitor the ship's condition and oil pollution.”

 The company said its experts were coordinating with Sri Lanka's navy to deal with an oil spill or other pollution.

-Sri Lanka navy spokesman Indika de Silva said the navy and coast guard were preparing for an oil spill with assistance from neighboring India.
+Sri Lankan navy spokesman Indika de Silva said the navy and coast guard were preparing for a spill with assistance from neighboring India.
 India has sent three ships to help, including one specifically equipped to deal with marine pollution.

+Colombo port's harbor master, Nirmal Silva, said there had been about 300 tons of oil on board and that experts believe it could have burned off in the fire.

+“But we have to look at the worst-case scenario and we are not saying 100% there is no oil.
+There is a possibility that there may be some,” Silva said.
+“So far we have not seen any oil spill.
+We consider we are lucky.”

 Environmentalist Ajantha Perera said there was the potential for “a terrible environmental disaster” as hazardous goods, chemicals and oil could be released into the water and destroy marine ecological systems.